hanrichard/stan-test/my-app/README.md

 ### Are there any improvements you could make to your submission?

-- Homepage shows two cards all the time
+- To improve the accessibilities

-- The api end point will be different on prod env

-- It will show a No Category message when the Category route is not matched

-- For now, all links on header and footer will navigate to the main page, as there are NO pages linked yet

-- All mobile and table UI are based on the assumption, as there are no designs provided yet

-- No custom fonts used yet
+- To improve the UI for mobile and tablet views

+- To create a UI component lib and include all components

+- To add more unit tests

 ### What would you do differently if you were allocated more time?

-- to improve the accessibilities

-- to improve the UI for mobile and tablet views

-- to create a UI component lib and include all components

-- to improve unit test
+- Try to use TDD

+- Try to use google fonts to make UI looks nicer